Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • Intolerance of certain types of alcohol.

-• Gluten is a common type of food intolerance. it causes severe diarrhea, anemia, bloating, yellow stool, and abdominal pain.
+• Gluten is a common type of food intolerance.
+It causes severe diarrhea, anemia, bloating, yellow stool, and abdominal pain.

 The severe form is called celiac disease.
 Milder forms of gluten sensitivity are present (Non-celiac gluten sensitivity.